 Repairs & Restoration

 We are the appointed repairers of the current and past Australian distributors of Sheaffer pens.
-We were an authorised, world-wide repairer for Conway Stewart (UK) before its unfortunate closure.
+We were an authorised, world-wide repairer for Conway Stewart (UK) before its unfortunate closure and were re-appointed as authorised repairers recently by Conway Stewart's new owner, British Bespoke Pens.
 We repair for and supply repair tools to most of Australia's pen retailers.
-Sadly, Parker pens no longer repair in Australia and all of Parker's factory repairs are now dealt with in Hong Kong usually, by parts replacement.
+Sadly, Parker pens no longer repair pens in Australia and all of Parker's factory repairs are now dealt with in Hong Kong usually, by parts replacement.
 Where possible, we do Parker repairs but, do not source Parker parts if required.

 Please note that we do not source parts for repairs for our clients.
 In many cases, this can be a time consuming task often involving many hours which for us is unproductive and for our clients, unfair to charge them for.
 We point our clients to sources where we believe appropriate parts may be available.

-Importantly, we warrant our repairs for 12 months after your pen leaves us, misuse and accidental damage in your hands excluded.
+Importantly, we warrant our repairs for six months after your pen leaves us, misuse and accidental damage in your hands excluded.
+We cannot and do not warrant pen components made by original manufacturers which in some cases, may be some 100 years old.
+Our warranty policy does not affect your statutory rights as a consumer.

 Basic Repair Costs